Photo: by Janet Small – Nativity Arrangement by Our Grandchildren

 Yet it was you who took me from the womb; you kept me safe on my mother’s breast.
 On you I was cast from my birth, and since my mother bore me you have been my God.
 (Psalm 22.9-10)

-It was 75 and sunny that day that day in the West Bank as we drove by the Star & Bucks coffee shop in downtown Bethlehem.
+It was 75 and sunny that day on the West Bank as we drove by the Star & Bucks coffee shop in downtown Bethlehem.
 It was hardly the “Bleak Midwinter” we hear about in the Christmas Song or the “Bleak Midwinter” in pre-climate change “Minn-a-soda” where I was raised.

 In the bleak mid-winter

 In my family of origin, Christmas Eve was the reference point for Christmas celebrations.
 There was an abundance of presents, children and grandchildren, and nieces and nephews.
 Christmas Eve also came with an abundance of conflict, fighting, competition, hurt feelings, temper tantrums, and scheming.
 This was mostly from the adults.

 In this context is my favorite childhood Christmas memory.
 It was the afternoon of Christmas Eve.
 I went ice-skating for several hours.
 My friends were already celebrating or traveling, so I went alone — or should I say in solitude.
 I pretty much had the rink and chalet to myself.
 It was snowing.

 Snow on snow,